Shorten Your Book Manuscript with These 12 Tips

 7. Parse the citations, if applicable.

-Anything in the footnotes should be to-the-point, as direct as possible.
+Anything in the footnotes should be to the point—as direct as possible.
 You may be able to use “short-form” footnotes or endnotes.

 8. Follow the basic outline or format for your genre and look for structural consistency.